BayanGroup/nutch-custom-search/README.md

-first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument. link  | Retuns a set of links with href and anchors. replace | Replaces its input using the provided regex pattern by the provided substitution. resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list).
+first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument. link  | Returns a set of links with href and anchors. replace | Replaces its input using the provided regex pattern by the provided substitution. resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list).